stephanwaz/linearhdr/README.rst

     7. measuring the center of the phone from a perpendicular vantage at least 1 m away (or minimum focal distance of luminance meter).

-of 587 cd/m^2.
 This is compared to review values of 627.
 This discrepancy is likely due to the age of my phone, and that it has a scree protector, but without a luminance meter, using this value I would be within 10%.

 For the image sequence: